Neilblaze/GSOC-23/Blog/A Holistic Preview of MediaPipe Blog/index.md

 ⚠️ For specific implementation details, see the *platform-specific* development [guides](https://developers.google.com/mediapipe/solutions/vision/hand_landmarker/web_js) for each solution in MediaPipe Tasks.

-### <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**MediaPipe**</u> Studio ✨
+## MediaPipe Studio ✨

-Introducing *MediaPipe Studio*, the groundbreaking tool that enables you to conveniently <em style="color: #2fd909; font-family: 'Trebuchet MS', sans-serif;">*view*</em> and <em style="color: #2fd909; font-family: 'Trebuchet MS', sans-serif;">*test*</em> MediaPipe-compatible models <u>*directly on the Web*</u> 🌐.
+Introducing *MediaPipe Studio*, the groundbreaking tool that enables you to conveniently <em style="font-family: 'Trebuchet MS', sans-serif;">*view*</em> and <em style="font-family: 'Trebuchet MS', sans-serif;">*test*</em> MediaPipe-compatible models *directly on the Web* 🌐.
 With MediaPipe Studio, there's no need to develop custom testing applications.

 ![MP_Studio_DEMO1](./images/solutions_demo_cat.gif)

-You can explore and experiment with the new tasks mentioned here and other additional features by visiting the [<u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #0ba13f, #0ba13f); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Studio</u>](https://mediapipe-studio.webapps.google.com/home) page.
+You can explore and experiment with the new tasks mentioned here and other additional features by visiting the [MediaPipe Studio](https://mediapipe-studio.webapps.google.com/home) page.

 ![MP_STUDIO_DEMO_FINAL](https://github.com/google/mediapipe/assets/48355572/00776009-1432-40af-95dd-be5a91d8f374)

-🔜 In the future, [<u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #0ba13f, #0ba13f); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Studio</u>](https://mediapipe-studio.webapps.google.com/home) will also offer a *no-code* model training solution, allowing you to effortlessly create new models without unnecessary complexities or overhead.
+🔜 In the future, [MediaPipe Studio](https://mediapipe-studio.webapps.google.com/home) will also offer a *no-code* model training solution, allowing you to effortlessly create new models without unnecessary complexities or overhead.
 Below you can find me using the MediaPipe Studio to to detect hand gestures from my **custom trained** model.

 ![MP_customModel_Studio_DEMO](./images/MP_studio_demo.gif)

 ### Visualizer Tool 📊

 The [<u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #fa9b02, #ed6409); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**Visualizer**</u>](https://viz.mediapipe.dev/) is a tool for understanding the topology and overall behavior of the pipelines.
-It provides a <em style="color: #2a6ef5; font-family: 'Trebuchet MS', sans-serif;">timeline view</em> and a <em style="color: #2a6ef5; font-family: 'Trebuchet MS', sans-serif;">graph view</em>.
+It provides a timeline view and a graph view.
 In the timeline view, the user can load a pre-recorded trace file and see the precise timings of data as it moves through threads and calculators (nodes).

-In the graph view, the user can [*visualize the topology*](https://developers.google.com/mediapipe/framework/tools/visualizer) of a graph at any point in time, including the state of each calculator and the packets being processed or being held in its input queues. <em style="color: #0ca638">The visualizer can be used to understand the behavior of a pipeline, identify bottlenecks, and debug issues</em>.
+In the graph view, the user can [*visualize the topology*](https://developers.google.com/mediapipe/framework/tools/visualizer) of a graph at any point in time, including the state of each calculator and the packets being processed or being held in its input queues.
+The visualizer can be used to understand the behavior of a pipeline, identify bottlenecks, and debug issues.

 🛈 It also provides an easy way to try all the solutions.